Early Learning and Care and School Age Capital Programmes

 Capital funding is provided to ensure that early years and school age service facilities meet all regulatory requirements, provide places for all age groups, maintain and improve their buildings and outdoor areas to a standard that meets the needs of families in their community.

-Pobal administers the Early Years Capital and School Aged Childcare Funding programmes on behalf of the Department of Children and Youth Affairs (DCYA).
+Pobal administers the Early Learning and Care and School Age Capital Programmes on behalf of the Department of Children and Youth Affairs (DCYA).

-The 2019 Early Learning and Care and School Age Capital programmes will open for applications from 25th February to 27th March 2019.
+The application window for the 2019 Early Learning and Care and School Age Capital Programmes opened on Monday 25th February 2019.

 The available strands of funding are as follows: